furudean/webchain/SPEC.md

 </html>
 ```

-In this example, the node has nominated three other nodes: `www.himawari.fun`,
+In this example, the node has nominated three other nodes: `www.example.org`
-`eidoli.ca`. and `nekopath.fun`.
+and `www.wikipedia.org`.
 They are now part of the webchain.